Cables and rollers. The loudest door in the neighborhood stops being yours.

 Can cables be dangerous to replace?

 Less dangerous than springs, but still not a DIY sweet spot.
-Cables are under tension when the door is down and the springs are wound — releasing the wrong one can whip.
-We vice the spring shaft, neutralize tension properly, and swap cables without incident.
+Cables are under tension when the door is down and the springs are wound, releasing the wrong one can whip.
+The techs we send vice the spring shaft, neutralize tension properly, and swap cables without incident.
 A home handyman without winding bars and C-clamps is a recipe for a bad day.

 How do I know if rollers need replacing?